1926 Herreshoff Arrives

 The boat here is 27 feet long and owned by Chuck Shaffner, seen lately fitting out new lines in his slip on G Dock at York River Yacht Haven.
 He’s been working on the boat since 1975.
-He recently retired from Newport News Shipyard after 40 years, most recently as deputy chief engineer after a tour as manufacturing planning director.
+He retired from Newport News Shipyard after 40 years, most recently as deputy chief engineer after a tour as manufacturing planning director.
 “Having done the reconstruction of my boat gives me new appreciation of those shipbuilders who did the overhauls.”

 “I’ve completely rebuilt it over the years with a new deck, new sheer strake, new frames, new transom, new transom, new strongback, new sternpost, new brass portals and new plank keel.
 The boat has been completely rebuilt, only better without any iron.
 75 percent of the original hull planking is original.
 The boat is built to the original plans.
 This is the second rebuild, actually.
 I wanted to do it to last the rest of my lifetime.
 The boat is listed in the Herreshoff Registry as Hull 1015.”

 The wooden mast was hand-made by a private company.
 It is considerably raked and assembled in several parts.
 “It’s hollow inside, for cable to run.
 The pieces were glued up on a profile with West System to get the rake effect, and then varnished eight times.”